-- Press and hold the button for 3 seconds until the number of the current magnetic zone is displayed. - Press the button repeatedly until the number of the desired magnetic zone (1-15) is displayed.
-See the magnetic zones on the map in the following section "Selecting a magnetic zone"). - 6.
-Wait until C is again displayed in the mirror. - Drive slowly in a circle at a speed of no more than 6 mph (10 km/h) until a direction is displayed.
+- Wait until C is again displayed in the mirror. - Drive slowly in a circle at a speed of no more than 6 mph (10 km/h) until a direction is displayed.
 This indicates that calibration is complete. - 8.
 Drive around in a circle an additional two times to fine-tune the calibration. - Vehicles with an electrically heated windshield: if C is displayed when the heating function is activated, perform step 7 with the heating function on.
 See also Max. defroster and electrically heated windshield (p.
-129) for additional information about the heated windshield.
+132) for additional information about the heated windshield.